The best furnace is the kind you don’t have to think or worry about.

-Convenience and safety are at the core of electric furnaces.
+Convenience and safety are at the core of the best electric furnaces.
 Every home with access to electricity can safely install an electric heater for the winter season.

 The inner working of electric forced-air furnaces is quite easy to understand.
 It is a simple 2-stage process, similar to a hairdryer: